 Stock status.
-A new assessment was carried out in 2021 using the data-limited techniques (CMSY and LB-SPR), however the catch data for bullet tuna are very uncertain given the high percentage of the catches that had to be estimated due to a range of reporting issues.
+No new stock assessment was conducted in 2023 and so the results are based on the results of the assessment carried out in 2021 using the data-limited techniques (CMSY and LB-SPR), however the catch data for bullet tuna are very uncertain given the high percentage of the catches that had to be estimated due to a range of reporting issues.
 Due to a lack of fishery data for several gears, only preliminary stock status indicators can be used.
 Aspects of the fisheries for bullet tuna combined with the lack of data on which to base an assessment of the stock are a cause for concern.
-Stock status in relation to the Commission's B{MSY} and F{MSY} reference points remains unknown (Table 1).
+Stock status in relation to the Commission's $B{MSY}$ and $F{MSY}$ reference points remains unknown (Table 1).

 Outlook.
 Annual catches of bullet tuna have steadily increased from around 2,000 t in the early 1990s to around 13,000 t in 2015-2017.
 In 2018, catches sharply increased to 33,000 t - mostly due to an increase in catches reported by Indonesian industrial purse seine fisheries (Fig. 1).
 In 2019, the catches of bullet tuna decreased to less than 24,000 t despite a major increase in the number of Indonesian industrial purse seiners in operation.
 There is considerable uncertainty around bullet tuna catches and insufficient information to evaluate the effect that these catch levels may have on the resource.
-Research emphasis should be focused on improving the data collection and reporting systems in place and collating catch per unit effort (CPUE) time series for the main fleets, size compositions and life trait history parameters (e.g. estimates of growth, natural mortality, maturity, etc.).
+Research emphasis should be focused on improving the data collection and reporting systems in place and collating catch per unit effort (CPUE) time series for the main fleets, size compositions and life trait history parameters (e.g., estimates of growth, natural mortality, maturity, etc.).

 Management advice.
-For assessed species of neritic tunas and seerfish in the Indian Ocean (longtail tuna, kawakawa and narrow-barred Spanish mackerel), the MSY was estimated to have been reached between 2009 and 2011 and both F{MSY} and B{MSY} were breached thereafter.
-Therefore, in the absence of a stock assessment of bullet tuna a limit to the catches should be considered by the Commission, by ensuring that future catches do not exceed the average catches estimated between 2009 and 2011 (8,547 t).
+For assessed species of neritic tunas and seerfish in the Indian Ocean (longtail tuna, kawakawa and narrow-barred Spanish mackerel), the MSY was estimated to have been reached between 2009 and 2011 and both $F{MSY}$ and $B{MSY}$ were breached thereafter.
+Therefore, in the absence of a stock assessment of bullet tuna a limit to the catches should be considered by the Commission, by ensuring that future catches do not exceed the average catches estimated between 2009 and 2011 (8,590 t).
 This catch advice should be maintained until an assessment of bullet tuna is available.
 Considering that MSY-based reference points for assessed species can change over time, the stock should be closely monitored.
 Mechanisms need to be developed by the Commission to improve current statistics by encouraging CPCs to comply with their recording and reporting requirements, so as to better inform scientific advice.